-Many years ago, I came to the conclusion that thoroughly training end users on SharePoint is a waste of time for both the users and the trainer.
+Many years ago, I came to the conclusion that thoroughly training end users (employees) on enterprise software is a waste of time for both the users and the trainer.
 You may or may not agree, but this is my conclusion after seeing myself and others like me be unsuccessful attempting this for many years.
-Read further on how I came to this conclusion and my thoughts on what works in regard to helping SharePoint users.
+Read further on how I came to this conclusion and my thoughts on what works in regard to helping users.

 Listen to this blog post:

-This realization dawned on me about 8 years ago when I was conducting a class for end users in Chicago.
+This realization dawned on me about 8 years ago when I was conducting a class in Chicago training end users on SharePoint.
 I felt pretty good about myself since everyone was nodding their heads and truly seemed like they were really getting it.
 This was for 2 full-day classes so we talked about sites, pages, lists, libraries, permissions, web parts, site columns, content types.. the works!

 At the end of the 2 day course, the organization that I was consulting for wanted me to sit in their office the next couple of days in case end users had any questions while using the system.
 I had no doubt in my mind that there would be a few questions, but nothing substantial.
 I was so wrong!